 This article will contain everything that you need to know from a Guardian life insurance review.
-We will cover all the need-to-know details about the Guardian Life Insurance Company.
-We will discuss the Guardian Life insurance rating, their history, and how competitive Guardian’s rates are.
+We will cover all the need-to-know details about the Guardian Life Insurance Company like their rates and financial strength.

 Is Guardian among the best life insurance companies in the industry?
 That depends on what you are looking for.
-If you are considering purchasing life insurance with Guardian Life Insurance Company, do not move forward without reading this review.
+If you are considering purchasing life insurance with Guardian Life Insurance Company, need to read this review before applying.

 Guardian Life Insurance History

 Guardian was founded over 150-years ago in 1860.
 A group of 21 prominent businessmen gathers to create the Germania Life Insurance Company of America, which eventually became the Guardian Life Insurance Company of America as we know it today.

 Guardian’s founders raised $200,000 in equity capital, which was double the required amount at the time.
 Even from the beginning, Guardian was committed to making good on its long-term promises to its policyholders.

 Guardian continued to expand their product and services over the years, expanding into the employee benefits market in 1957 and expanding their presence in the individual disability income insurance market with the merger of Berkshire Life Insurance Company in 2001.
 Today, Guardian is one of the largest mutual insurance companies in the United States